 “You’re the man of the house now.”

-For many men, it’s been made clear that to be a red-blooded American man, the only emotions you’re allowed to feel and express are happiness, lust, or anger.
+For many men, it’s been made clear that the only emotions you’re allowed to feel and express are happiness, lust, or anger.
 And that the only way to handle a problem is to solve it, after all, a man's job is to protect the vulnerable, not BE vulnerable.

 Life experiences shape how your brain works.
 So, if you’ve never experienced empathy yourself (whether you’re a man or a woman), or were shamed for showing fear and sadness, your brain has no foundation for being vulnerable or expressing empathy.